2,458 texts in Legends of the Jews (Ginzberg)

 The Torah tells us of Jacob's deep love for Joseph, a love that perhaps bordered on favoritism.
 So, picture Jacob, now alone, consumed by grief.
 The text says that while his sons w...

 Take, for instance, the story of Jacob mourning the loss of his beloved son, Joseph.
-We all know the story.
-Joseph's brothers, driven by jealousy, sell him into slavery and then pr...
+The familiar story is this:.
+Joseph's brothers, driven by jealousy, sell him into slavery and t...

 Jewish tradition understands this deeply, acknowledging that while time can heal the wound of death, the absence of someone vanished, someone still living, leaves a different kind ...